mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

  - Click on the dropdown icon next to the **Domain Name** you created for your forest to display all the **AD Objects**
 <br></br>

-- **Create Organisational Unit (O.U) named ADMINS and EMPLOYEES** - These serve as containers for users and their respective departments.
+- **Create Organisational Unit (O.U) named ADMINS ,EMPLOYEES and USERS** - These serve as containers for users and their respective departments.
 <br></br>

 <img src="https://github.com/user-attachments/assets/a88c3035-bda4-4132-9164-b942a2b9f20c"/>